 Separation of Concerns

-In terms of separation of concerns, stored procedures beat dynamic SQL hands down.
+In terms of separation of concerns, stored procedures also prevail over dynamic SQL.

-Stored procedures allow you to keep your database logic separate from your business logic.
-Therefore, if an error occurs in your business logic, you only have to change your application code.
-Conversely, if there is an issue with your database logic, only your stored procedure needs to be modified.
-In addition, if a stored procedure is updated, the application code does not need to be recompiled and deployed.
+Stored procedures allow you to keep your database logic separate from the business logic.
+If an error occurs in the business logic, you must change the application code.
+On the other hand, if there is an issue with the database logic, you modify the stored procedure.
+You don’t need to recompile and deploy the application code anew.

-If you use dynamic SQL queries in your client code, you will have to update the application code if an error occurs in the SQL query.
-This means that you will have to recompile and deploy the application code.
+If you use dynamic SQL queries in a client code, you have to update the application code to get rid of errors, recompile, and deploy the application code.

 Network Traffic